awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 An Amazon EC2 Dedicated Host is a physical server with EC2 instance capacity fully dedicated to your use\.
 Dedicated Hosts allow you to use your existing per\-socket, per\-core, or per\-VM software licenses, including Windows Server, Microsoft SQL Server, SUSE, and Linux Enterprise Server\.

-For information about the configurations supported on Dedicated Hosts, see the [Dedicated Hosts Configuration Table](http://aws.amazon.com/ec2/dedicated-hosts/pricing/#host-configuration)\.
+For information about the configurations supported on Dedicated Hosts, see [Dedicated Hosts Configuration](http://aws.amazon.com/ec2/dedicated-hosts/pricing/#host-configuration)\.

 **Topics**
 + [Differences between Dedicated Hosts and Dedicated Instances](#dedicated-hosts-dedicated-instances)